Neil Helyard and His Students Exhibition Opening @ Beverley Minster

 Work from more than 50 of Neil’s students vied for pride of place with some stunning new portraits from Neil himself, although every piece of work from artists of varying experience was set off perfectly by the Minter’s splendid interior.

-Neil admitted he was surprised by the sheer number of who attended the opening ceremony, but was less surprised by the praise that came the way of his students.
+Neil admitted he was surprised by the sheer number of people who attended the opening ceremony, but was less surprised by the praise that came the way of his students.

 “Everyone was impressed with the different styles and techniques used by the artists and with the overall standard of work.”